Almir Tolja

-Almir Tolja (born 25 October 1974) is a Bosnian retired football goalkeeper who played for the Bosnia and Herzegovina national team.
+Almir Tolja (born 25 October 1974) is a Bosnian former professional footballer who played as a goalkeeper.
+He made 14 appearances the Bosnia and Herzegovina national team.
 He was the goalkeeping coach of NK Čelik Zenica in the 2011–12 season under Vlatko Glavaš.

 International career

-He made his debut for Bosnia and Herzegovina in a March 2000 friendly match away against Jordan and has earned a total of 15 caps (1 unofficial), scoring no goals.
+Tolja made his debut for Bosnia and Herzegovina in a March 2000 friendly match away against Jordan and has earned a total of 15 caps (1 unofficial), scoring no goals.
 His final international was an October 2006 European Championship qualification against Greece, coming on as a half time replacement of Kenan Hasagić.